 Now it might detect that you are still home through the motion sensors but this not ideal.

-What I do like about the Ecobee 4 is the possibility to control other air quality related devices.
+What I do like about the Ecobee 4 is the possibility to control other air quality-related devices.
 It can control your AC to cool your house down but also use it to dehumidify your house.
-And use for example use your ventilation system to cool the house down in the evening when the temperature outside is lower than inside.
+And it can use for example your ventilation system to cool the house down in the evening when the temperature outside is lower than inside.

 Now the Ecobee is pretty popular, but it’s not perfect.
 There are a few things that I don’t really like or that I miss for such a great thermostat:

 - I don’t like that presence is based on motion sensors.
 You need them in every room so it can track your presence.
 If you go to sleep it seems to lose track of your location.
 I really recommend using the geofencing option here to control your thermostat.